-To enable SSL for ASE ODBC Driver, add Encryption=ssl and TrustedFile=<filename> (where filename is the path to the trusted roots file) to the ConnectString.
-The ASE ODBC Driver then negotiates an SSL connection with the ASE server.
+To enable SSL for Adaptive Server ODBC Driver, add Encryption=ssl and TrustedFile=<filename> (where filename is the path to the trusted roots file) to the ConnectString.
+The Adaptive Server ODBC Driver then negotiates an SSL connection with the Adaptive Server.

-Note ASE must be configured to use SSL.
+Note Adaptive Server must be configured to use SSL.
 For more information on SSL, see the Adaptive Server Enterprise System Administration Guide.

-Windows

-Using a connection string Bef stri pat Before you enable SSL, you must set the TrustedFile property in the connection string to the file name of the trusted roots file.
+Before you enable SSL, you must set the TrustedFile property in the connection string to the file name of the trusted roots file.
 The file name should contain the path to the file as well.

-Using DSN

-To enable SSL connections
+Enabling SSL connections

-1 Set the Encryption property in the connection string to ssl.

-2 Launch the ODBC DataSource Administrator.

-3 Select the data source name (DSN) you would like to use and choose Configure.

-4 Click the Connection tab.

-5 Select UseSSL in the Secure Socket Layer Group.

-6 Provide the complete path to the trusted roots file in the TrustedFile field.
+- 1 Set the Encryption property in the connection string to ssl. - 2 Launch the ODBC DataSource Administrator. - 3 Select the datasource name (DSN) you would like to use and choose Configure. - 4 Click the Connection tab. - 5 Select UseSSL in the Secure Socket Layer Group. - 6 Provide the complete path to the trusted roots file in the TrustedFile field.

-To enable SSL connections
+Enabling SSL connections

-- 1 Start the unixODBC Driver Manager odbcinst utility. - 2 Open an existing data source template or create a new one. - 3 Edit the data source template by adding the following:
+- 1 Start the unixODBC Driver Manager odbcinst utility. - 2 Open an existing datasource template or create a new one. - 3 To the datasource template, add:

-'''

 Encryption=ssl

 TrustedFile=<filename>line

-'''

-4 Reinstall the data source using the unixODBC command line tool:
+4 Reinstall the datasource using: